Acacia awestoniana

-Acacia awestoniana, commonly known as the Stirling Range wattle, is a species of flowering plant in the family Fabaceae and is endemic to a restricted area in the south-west of Western Australia.
+Acacia awestoniana, commonly known as Stirling Range wattle, is a species of flowering plant in the family Fabaceae and is endemic to a restricted area in the south-west of Western Australia.
 It is a spreading, sticky shrub with wavy, widely elliptic to elliptic, phyllodes, spherical heads of golden-yellow flowers, and narrowly oblong pods up to 22 mm long.

 Description

 Acacia awestoniana is a spreading, sticky shrub that typically grows to a height of 2.4–3 m and a width of up to 4 m.
 Its phyllodes are wavy, widely elliptic to elliptic, 15–30 mm long and 11–22 mm wide, leathery and glabrous with three to six main veins.
 The flowers are borne in up to three racemes of spherical heads on a glabrous peduncle 12–20 mm long, each head 5–6 mm in diameter with 54 to 60 golden-yellow flowers.
-Flowering occurs vrom September to November and the pods are narrowly oblong, up to 22 mm long and 3–5 mm wide containing oblong, glossy brown seeds about 4 mm long.
+Flowering occurs from September to November and the pods are narrowly oblong, up to 22 mm long and 3–5 mm wide containing oblong, glossy brown seeds about 4 mm long.